-Some research that io9 pointed to suggests that blood work done from people before and after watching a slideshow of images of different sick people actually showed improvement in immune system function.
-This is indicated by increased presence of cytokines.
+Some research that io9 pointed to suggests that blood work is done from people before and after watching a slideshow of images of different sick people actually showed improvement in immune system function.
+This is indicated by an increased presence of cytokines.

 - Cytokines, as a group, are so varied that doctors are not sure whether they really do belong in just one group.
 They can be proteins or peptides.
 Some are generated by any cell with a nucleus, and some by specialized cells.
 And, although they’re all linked with the immune system they all have different functions.

 Among the different types, the slideshow images of sick people apparently generated the bacterial-specific cytokines specifically.